2020 Annual Report of Glencore plc

 The development and operating of assets may lead to future upward revisions in estimated costs, delays or other operational difficulties or damage to properties or facilities.
 This may cause production to be reduced or to cease and may further result in personal injury or death, third party damage or loss or require greater infrastructure spending.
 Also, the realisation of these risks could require significant additional capital and operating expenditures.

 Some of the Group’s interests in industrial assets do not constitute controlling stakes.
-Although the Group has various structures in place which seek to protect its position where it does not exercise control, these other shareholders may have interests or goals that are inconsistent with ours.
+Although the Group has various agreements in place which seek to protect its position where it does not exercise control, the management of such operations and other shareholders may have interests or goals that are inconsistent with ours.
 They may take action contrary to the Group’s interests or be unable or unwilling to fulfil their obligations.

 Severe operating or market difficulties may result in impairments, details of which are recorded in note 6.

-This year, we have launched several engagement campaigns with employees to receive direct feedback on the Group’s culture and practices.
-These campaigns will continue to be rolled out to different operations in 2020.
+Despite the challenges created by the global pandemic, we have maintained engagement campaigns with employees to receive direct feedback on the Group’s culture and practices.

 Local cost control measures are complemented by global procurement that leverages our scale to seek to achieve favourable terms on high-consumption materials such as fuel, explosives and tyres.

 One of the key factors in our success is a good and trustworthy relationship with our people and developing a direct engagement with them.
-This priority is reflected in the principles of our sustainability programme and related guidance, which require regular, open, fair and respectful communication, zero tolerance for human rights violations, fair remuneration and, above all, a safe working environment, as outlined on our website at: and in the Our people section on page 30.
+This priority is reflected in the principles of our programme and related guidance, which require regular, open, fair and respectful communication, zero tolerance for human rights violations, fair remuneration and, above all, a safe working environment as outlined on our website at: glencore.com/ careers/our-culture and in the Our people section on page 27.

 Risk appetite - Low.
 Where possible, cyber exposure risks are mitigated through layered cyber security, proactive monitoring and routine penetration testing to confirm security of systems.